-When ? appears in the text, preceded by the control character identifier (!), the data that follows it is protected, displayed in blue, and underlined.
+When ? appears in the text, preceded by the control character identifier (!), the data that follows it is protected, underlined, and displayed in blue using programmed symbol set A.

-SET RESERVED 3 NOH This is an !%example!" of selective !?highlighting!"

-When the screen is displayed, the word "example" is highlighted on line 3 and the word "highlighting" is protected, displayed in blue, and underlined.
+set reserved 3 noh This is an !%example!" of selective !?highlighting!"
+When the screen is displayed, the word "example" is highlighted on line 3 and the word "highlighting" is protected, underlined, and displayed in blue using programmed symbol set A (PSA).